Henry Noris: Biography

 Noris was born at Verona, and was baptized with the name Hieronymus (Girolamo).
 His ancestors were Irish.
 His father, Alessandro, had written a work on the German wars.
-At the age of fifteen he was sent to study under the Jesuits at Rimini, and there entered the novitiate of the Hermits of Saint Augustine, where he took the name "Enrico".
+At the age of fifteen, he was sent to study under the Jesuits at Rimini, and there entered the novitiate of the Hermits of Saint Augustine, where he took the name "Enrico".
 He caught the attention of his order's Father Assistant of Italy, Celestino Bruni, who recommended him to the attention of the Father General, Fulgenzio Petrelli (1645–1648).

 After his probation, Noris was sent to Rome to study theology.
 He lived in his Order's house at Sant'Agostino, in the company of a number of scholars in secular and ecclesiastical history, including Christian Lupus.
 He taught theology at his order's houses in Pesaro, Perugia, and Padua.

 There he completed The History of Pelagianism and Dissertations on the Fifth General Council, the two works which, before and after his death, occasioned much controversy.
 Together with the Vindiciae Augustinianae, they were printed at Padua in 1673, having been approved by a special commission at Rome.
-Noris himself went to Rome to give an account of his orthodoxy before this commission, where he came to the (favorable) attention of the Assessor at the Holy Office, Girolamo Casante.
+Noris himself went to Rome to give an account of his orthodoxy before this commission, where he came to the (favorable) attention of the Assessor at the Holy Office, Girolamo Casanate.

 Pope Clement X named him one of the qualificators of the Holy Office, in recognition of his learning and sound doctrine.
 In 1674, Noris was appointed court theologian to Grand Duke Cosimo III of Tuscany, on the recommendation of Antonio Magliabecci, the Ducal Librarian.
 It was Cosimo III who appointed him lecturer in church history at the University of Pisa.